GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Annotation/CYC_clade/README.md

-# Orthologs of CYC/TB1 clade genes in supertranscript
+# Homologs of CYC/TB1 clade genes in supertranscript
-We are using the 13 putative CYC/TB1 clade genes from Liu et al., (2020) as query to identify orthologs in Tdu supertranscripts; then we will assess those genes' expression profiles in polyploids and diploids.
+We are using the 13 putative CYC/TB1 clade genes from Liu et al., (2020) as query to identify homologs in Tdu supertranscripts; then we will assess those genes' expression profiles in polyploids and diploids.

 ## 1. Extract SuperTranscript fasta files (from Tdu) for those 11,863 orthologous pairs used in gene expression analysis
 Script `Extract_fasta_seq_V1.ipynb` was used.